David-Barnes-Data-Imaginations/SentimentSuite/README.md

        uvicorn SentimentSuite:app --reload --port 8000
        ```

 4. Upload your data.
-Navigate to `http://localhost:8000/upload-csv` and upload a CSV file with an utterance column (I've added an example you can use, the utterances of 'Delamain' from 'Cyberpunk 2077').
+Navigate to `http://localhost:8000/upload-csv` and upload a CSV file with an utterance column (I've added an example you can use, the utterances of taken from a well-know Therapy session 'Carl and Gloria').
 Choose the model you wish to use (e.g., ModernBERT, BART, or Nous‑Hermes).
 <h2 align='center'>
   This shows the upload screen and BARTs output when analyzed
 </h2>